-

 See Question 7.

-The Co-Determination at Work Act (Sw.
-Lagen (1976:580) om medbestämmande i arbetslivet) is a law that provides employees with the right to influence the work environment and the terms of employment.
-It establishes the framework for negotiations between employers and employees’ unions and includes provisions for employee participation in decision-making processes.
+The Swedish Co-Determination at Work Act (Sw.
+Lag (1976:580) om medbestämmande i arbetslivet) is a law that provides employees with the right to influence the work environment and the terms of employment.
+It establishes the framework for negotiations between employers and trade unions and includes provisions for employee participation in decision-making processes.

-The Parental Leave Act (Sw.
-Föräldraledighetslagen (1995:584)) provides for parental leave in connection with childbirth or adoption, of a combined 480 days/child to be divided between the parents.
-The allowance for 390 of these days is based on the income of the parent taking the leave, while the allowance for the other 90 days is at minimum level of 180 SEK/day.
+The Swedish Parental Leave Act (Sw.
+Föräldraledighetslag (1995:584)) sets out rights for working parents to take parental leave.
+Swedish social security offers a world-leading number of paid parental leave days, with the State, and not the employer, carrying the cost, under conditions set out in the Swedish Social Insurance Code (Sw.
+Socialförsäkringsbalken (2010:110)).
+Parents are allowed a combined total of 480 paid leave days/child to be divided between the parents.
+The allowance for 390 of these days is based on the income of the parent taking the leave, while the allowance for the other 90 days is set to a minimum level of 180 SEK/day (approx. 15-16 EUR/day).
 If the parents have shared custody, 90 days are reserved for each parent, while the rest may be divided as the parents see fit.
-This act supports the welfare of employees by allowing them to take time off work to care for their children, promoting a balance between work and family life.
+This means that three months, instead of two months (compared to the Work-Life Balance Directive) are not transferable between parents.
+Additionally, parents are entitled to paid parental leave in connection with childbirth, adoption, and when caring for an ill child.

 -